Spoiler alert: Race was discovered years ago.

 As Tate and Audette show, there has been a history going back to the eighteenth century of attempts to classify race scientifically.
 First it was done based on geographic origin.
 It didn't take long for that theory to fail.
 Then there was the theory of temperament: you know, levels of the four humors--blood, phlegm, choler and black bile.
 Yes, if we lived at the time of the American Revolution, the white nationalists of the day would have been arguing their racism based on black bile.
 (Not a comforting thought, considering that our founders would have been included in this category!)

 Fast forward to the present day and those who claim that race is a natural kind are in two camps.
 The first argue that there are genes which are exclusive to one race which are not found in other races.
 According to geneticists and Darwin’s Theory of Natural Selection, there is no reason to believe this is true.
 In fact, the 1% difference that exists between humans is found as much between members of the same race as between races.
-In one interview here on the program, a leading geneticist said there has been more genetic difference found between two populations living on either side of the same river in the heart of Africa than between one of those populations and Northern Europeans.
+In one interview here on the program, a leading geneticist said there has been more genetic difference found between two populations living on either side of the same river in central Africa than between one of those populations and Northern Europeans.

 The second theory that race is a natural kind has adapted to the recent evidence that there is a continuum of genetic characteristics across races.
 It holds that geopgraphically isolated populations have differed in distinguishable traits.
 But this new theory runs into problems as well.
 For example, North America is a geographical area with its own population.
 Is there a North American race?
 This new continuum theory also posits the idea that race is based on physical characteristics.
 But how are you going to average out the physical characteristics of the North American population?
 Even using the current common racial divisions as “black” and “white”, there are the same diversity of physical traits in whites as in blacks.
 And no one has ever solved the problem of grey, except perhaps in an erotic bestseller.